-- Frequent travel, which can throw off your body’s internal clock, especially when traveling across several time zones.
+- Frequent travel can throw off your body’s internal clock, especially when traveling across several time zones.

-- Eating large meals right before bed, which can lead to heartburn or physical discomfort.
+- Eating large meals right before bed can lead to heartburn or physical discomfort.

 - Stimulating your brain before bed

-Consuming stimulants (caffeine, nicotine) or depressants (alcohol), which can also disrupt sleep.
+- Consuming stimulants (caffeine, nicotine) or depressants (alcohol), can also disrupt sleep.